bazorbital/sb/smooth-booking/readme.txt

 2. Employee administration table with quick actions.

 == Changelog ==
+= 0.13.1 =
+* Fix: Reinitialised the notification drawer editor on open so TinyMCE no longer triggers asynchronous listener errors when adding a new email notification.
+Editor scripts are now enqueued explicitly and refreshed whenever the drawer becomes visible.

 = 0.13.0 =
 * Added a Calendar workspace that renders location-specific employee columns, configurable time slots, colour-coded appointments, and inline creation/edit/delete actions surfaced through the shared appointment modal.
 * Introduced General settings for time-slot length that drive both the appointment forms and calendar grid, alongside repository support for retrieving employee appointments within a daily range.